411 E. Main

 1st business: Joseph Amphlett’s Carriage and Wagon Works

-The address of this building was originally 403 E. Main Street.
-It was built between 1866 and 1869 by Frank T. King and Joseph Amphlett.
+The building was built between 1866 and 1869 by Frank T. King and Joseph Amphlett.
 In 1870, Amphlett was using it as a carriage and wagon works factory.
+In 1876, M. C. Barber had his grocery here.
 From 1880-1882, Delos G. Henry, Carriage Painter, advertised that he was working here.
 J. C. Hare purchased the west-half for Lowell Marble Works in 1881.
 In July 1883, M. C. Barber was making preparations to dry fruit during harvest and was fitting the east-half of the building up for that purpose.

 In 1929, E.C.
 Foreman used the building for a poultry hatching facility; in 1930, John Heyboer sold eggs from here; and in 1931 it was Beigle’s Motor Sales.
 New life was infused when, in 1936, William Christiansen bought the building and installed an ice cream and paddlepop manufactory.
 The building was once three stories tall but rather than fix the roof, Christiansen decided to remove the third floor.
 (His remodelers noted square cut iron nails and the absence of modern metal bracing in the building.)
 A neat store was made at the front with new walls, new counters and plate glass in place of smaller windows.
 All of Chris’s ice cream was made at this location.
 This store featured ice cream cones and package sales –his downtown location remained the soda fountain.
 From 1939 until the War years, he had a dairy bar here also.
 Later, he also had a meat market and Frozen Food Lockers for people to rent and use like we do our home freezers today.